 Some budget airlines, usually in Europe, will require you print this out before you check in (charging a hefty fine if you forget), but this is thankfully rare.
 For most airlines, you'll be able to show your ticket on your phone or laptop to the check-in staff, if at all.
-Over the past five years of full-time travel, taking hundreds of flights, I've had to do this maybe five times.
-I usually just hand over my passport and that's all that's needed to check my bags.
+You usually just hand over passport, and that's all that's needed to check my bags.

-I recommend making sure your phone or laptop is charged before you head to the airport, just in case you do need to show your ticket in order to check in.
+Make sure your phone or laptop is charged before you head to the airport, just in case you do need to show your ticket to check in.

 Getting a good seat on a short flight isn't completely crucial, but can definitely make flying more comfortable.
 The right seat can make a long flight, like to New Zealand, much better, however.
 As soon as possible (while buying your ticket if you're likely to forget), choose a seat you want, like an aisle so you can stretch, or a window so you can sleep with your head against a wall.